-36:1 The Lord spoke to Jeremiah in the fourth year that Jehoiakim son of Josiah was ruling over Judah.
-2“Get a scroll.
+36:1 The Lord spoke to Jeremiah in the fourth year that Jehoiakim son of Josiah was ruling over Judah: 2“Get a scroll.
 Write on it everything I have told you to say about Israel, Judah, and all the other nations since I began to speak to you in the reign of Josiah until now.
 3Perhaps when the people of Judah hear about all the disaster I intend to bring on them, they will all stop doing the evil things they have been doing.
 If they do, I will forgive their sins and the wicked things they have done.”

 4So Jeremiah summoned Baruch son of Neriah.
-Then, Baruch wrote down in a scroll all of the Lord’s words which he had told to Jeremiah as they came from his mouth.
+Then, Baruch wrote down in a scroll all the Lord’s words that he had told to Jeremiah as they came from his mouth.
 5Then Jeremiah told Baruch, “I am no longer allowed to go into the Lord’s temple.
 6So you go there the next time all the people of Judah come in from their towns to fast in the Lord’s temple.
 Read out loud where all of them can hear you what I told you the Lord said, which you wrote in the scroll.
 7Perhaps then they will ask the Lord for mercy and will all stop doing the evil things they have been doing.
 For the Lord has threatened to bring great anger and wrath against these people.”

-8So Baruch son of Neriah did exactly what the prophet Jeremiah had told him to do.
+8So Baruch son of Neriah did exactly what the prophet Jeremiah told him to do.
 He read what the Lord had said from the scroll in the temple of the Lord.
-9All the people living in Jerusalem and all the people who came into Jerusalem from the towns of Judah came to observe a fast before the Lord.
+9All the people living in Jerusalem and all the people who came into Jerusalem from the towns of Judah observed a fast before the Lord.
 The fast took place in the ninth month of the fifth year that Jehoiakim son of Josiah was ruling over Judah.
 10At that time Baruch went into the temple of the Lord.
 He stood in the entrance of the room of Gemariah the son of Shaphan who had been the royal secretary.
 That room was in the upper court near the entrance of the New Gate.
 There, where all the people could hear him, he read from the scroll what Jeremiah had said.

 11Micaiah, who was the son of Gemariah and the grandson of Shaphan, heard Baruch read from the scroll everything the Lord had said.
 12He went down to the chamber of the royal secretary in the king’s palace and found all the court officials in session there.
 Elishama the royal secretary, Delaiah son of Shemaiah, Elnathan son of Achbor, Gemariah son of Shaphan, Zedekiah son of Hananiah, and all the other officials were seated there.
 13Micaiah told them everything he had heard Baruch read from the scroll in the hearing of the people.
 14All the officials sent Jehudi, who was the son of Nethaniah, the son of Shelemiah, the son of Cushi, to Baruch.
 They ordered him to tell Baruch, “Come here and bring with you the scroll you read in the hearing of the people.”
 So Baruch son of Neriah went to them, carrying the scroll in his hand.
 15They said to him, “Please sit down and read it to us.”
 So Baruch sat down and read it to them.
 16When they had heard it all, they expressed their alarm to one another.
 Then they said to Baruch, “We must certainly give the king a report about everything you have read!”
 17Then they asked Baruch, “How did you come to write all these words?
 Do they actually come from Jeremiah’s mouth?”
 18Baruch answered, “Yes, they came from his own mouth.
-He dictated all these words to me and I wrote them down in ink on this scroll.”
+He dictated all these words to me, and I wrote them down in ink on this scroll.”
 19Then the officials said to Baruch, “You and Jeremiah must go and hide.
 You must not let anyone know where you are.”

 20The officials put the scroll in the room of Elishama, the royal secretary, for safekeeping.
 Then they went to the court and reported everything to the king.
 21The king sent Jehudi to get the scroll.
 He went and got it from the room of Elishama, the royal secretary.
 Then he himself read it to the king and all the officials who were standing around him.
 22Since it was the ninth month of the year, the king was sitting in his winter quarters.
 A fire was burning in the firepot in front of him.
 23As soon as Jehudi had read three or four columns of the scroll, the king would cut them off with a penknife and throw them on the fire in the firepot.
 He kept doing so until the whole scroll was burned up in the fire.
 24Neither he nor any of his attendants showed any alarm when they heard all that had been read.
 Nor did they tear their clothes to show any grief or sorrow.
 25The king did not even listen to Elnathan, Delaiah, and Gemariah, who had urged him not to burn the scroll.
 26He also ordered Jerahmeel, who was one of the royal princes, Seraiah son of Azriel, and Shelemiah son of Abdeel to arrest the scribe Baruch and the prophet Jeremiah.
 However, the Lord hid them.